-The Zosima Shashkov is a comfortable four-deck vessel, named after the Bolshevik commissar and minister of the Sea and River Fleet of the USSR.
-Built in Germany in 1986, refurbished in 2013, the ship is equipped with modern navigational facilities and travels at a speed of up to 26 km per hour.
+The Nikolay Chernishevsky is a four-deck ship, named after a famous Russian democrat and philosopher.
+Built in Germany in 1981, refurbished in 2018, the ship is equipped with modern navigational facilities and travels at a speed of up to 26 km per hour.

 Width - 16.7 m

 - Conference hall / “Ladoga” bar

 - Coffee shop